brokenarc/neo23blaster/README.md

 ## Installation

+You must install the following dependencies from the [Adafruit CircuitPython library bundle](https://circuitpython.org/libraries) that matches the version of CircuitPython on your M4.
+Copy these files to the `lib` directory on the `CIRCUITPY` drive.

+* `adafruit_logging.mpy`
+* `neopixel.mpy`
+* `neopixel_spi.mpy`

-Drag the `code.py` file to the `CIRCUITPY` drive that mounts when the Feather board is connected via USB.
+Finally, copy the `code.py` file to the `CIRCUITPY` drive that mounts when the Feather board is connected via USB.

+If you wish to adjust the logging level for debugging, create a setting named `LOG_LEVEL` in your `settings.toml` file with the desired [numeric level](https://learn.adafruit.com/a-logger-for-circuitpython/using-a-logger).